 Here, we show for the first time that the patterns in the epigenetic signals associated with active enhancers identified using a transfection-based assay (STARR-seq) can be utilized to predict the activity of enhancers in transgenic enhancer assay and transduction-based assay (FIREWACh).
 Through transgenic enhancer assay, we validated the accuracy and transferability of fly-based matched filter and machine learning models to predict tissue-specific regulatory activity of enhancers in vivo using E11.5 mice.
 As the transgenic enhancer assays are performed in different mouse tissues in vivo, those genomic regions were tested in chromatin environment, forming a stringent test for regulatory activity.
 Similarly, during the FIREWACh assay, random nucleosome-free regions in mESC were captured and assayed for regulatory activity of the GFP gene by utilizing a lentiviral plasmid vector and inserted (or transduced) these vectors into the chromosome in mESC cells.
 In FIREWACh, due to the shorter length of the tested region (< 300 bp) and the single core promoter used in the FIREWACh assay, we think that the accuracy of the statistical models in Figure S12 is underestimated.

 We then applied these models to predict enhancers and promoters in H1-hESC, a highly studied cell-line.
 This allowed us to analyze the differences in the patterns of TF binding at proximal and distal regulatory regions.
-The TF binding and co-binding patterns at enhancers is much more heterogeneous than that at promoters.
+The TF binding and co-binding patterns at enhancers are much more heterogeneous than that at promoters.
 This heterogeneity in TF binding patterns makes it much more difficult to predict enhancers due to the absence of obvious sequence patterns in distal regulatory regions.
-However, we were also able to create highly accurate machine learning models that are able to distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions.
+However, we were also able to create highly accurate machine learning models that can distinguish proximal promoter regions from distal enhancers based on the patterns of TF ChIP-seq peaks within these regulatory regions.
 The conservation of the epigenetic underpinnings underlying active regulatory regions sets the stage for our method to study the evolution of tissue-specific enhancers and their genomic properties across different eukaryotic species.

 Our results indicate that the epigenetic profiles associated with active enhancers and promoters are highly conserved in evolution.
 In fact, we did a cross-test of our model where we compared the prediction accuracy between training in STARR-seq identified enhancers and training in transgenic mouse enhancer assay regions (Figure 7 or S23).
 As we would expect, the performance of the model trained with validated STARR-seq enhancers is superior in predicting fly enhancers.
 Yet when tested on mouse enhancer regions, the STARR-seq-trained model performs equally well as the integrated model trained on transgenic mouse enhancers.
-This highlights the advantage of parameterizing models with large number of validated experimental assay results.
+This highlights the advantage of parameterizing models with a large number of validated experimental assay results.
 With more mammalian regulatory regions validated in the future, our models would expect to gain more accuracy.